python-astrodynamics/astrodynamics/docs/modules/constants.rst

 NEPTUNE_RADIUS_MEAN                Mean radius of Neptune                           IAU WG on Cartographic Coordinates and Rotational Elements 2009
 NEPTUNE_RADIUS_EQUATORIAL          Equatorial radius of Neptune                     IAU WG on Cartographic Coordinates and Rotational Elements 2009
 NEPTUNE_RADIUS_POLAR               Polar radius of Neptune                          IAU WG on Cartographic Coordinates and Rotational Elements 2009
+PLUTO_RADIUS_MEAN                  Mean radius of Pluto (134340)                    IAU WG on Cartographic Coordinates and Rotational Elements 2009
 PLUTO_RADIUS_EQUATORIAL            Equatorial radius of Pluto (134340)              IAU WG on Cartographic Coordinates and Rotational Elements 2009
+PLUTO_RADIUS_POLAR                 Polar radius of Pluto (134340)                   IAU WG on Cartographic Coordinates and Rotational Elements 2009
 MOON_RADIUS_MEAN                   Mean radius of Moon                              IAU WG on Cartographic Coordinates and Rotational Elements 2009
 MOON_RADIUS_EQUATORIAL             Equatorial radius of Moon                        IAU WG on Cartographic Coordinates and Rotational Elements 2009
 MOON_RADIUS_POLAR                  Polar radius of Moon                             IAU WG on Cartographic Coordinates and Rotational Elements 2009